Corsair CX750M Power Supply

 A quick look at the Corsair CX750M power supply box, it looks like it could be a great little unit providing 63A on a single 12v rail.
-Nothing to should home about in terms of raw pc power supply output but it will get the job done.
+While not a huge amount of juice in terms of raw power supply output, but, it will get the job done.

-If anything goes wrong within 3 years of purchasing the power supply and it wasn’t your fault, Corsair will get it repaired coming with a 3-year warranty and lifetime access to Corsair’s technical support service.
+If anything goes wrong within 3 years of purchasing the CX750M power supply and it wasn’t your fault, Corsair will get it repaired for you coming with a 3-year warranty and lifetime access to Corsair’s technical support service.

 Corsair CX750M Technical Specifications